MLB’s testing sweep brings some success but optics are issue

 The Milwaukee Brewers say right-hander Brandon Woodruff will be the team’s opening day starter against the Chicago Cubs next Friday.
 He had an 11-3 record with a 3.62 ERA in 22 starts last season.

 The Pirates said Joe Musgrove will start their opener at St. Louis on July 24.
+The Twins will start All-Star José Berríos against the White Sox in Chicago.

-AP Sports Writers Jake Seiner, Steven Wine, Charles Odum, Will Graves, Ron Blum and Steve Megargee contributed to this story.
+AP Sports Writers Jake Seiner, Steven Wine, Charles Odum, Will Graves, Ron Blum, Dave Skretta, Jimmy Golen, Janie McCauley, Arnie Stapleton and Steve Megargee contributed to this report.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports